FinPress/grunt-patch-finpress/CONTRIBUTING.md

-# Contributing to Grunt Patch WordPress
+# Contributing to Grunt Patch FinPress

 Welcome!
-Thanks for your interest in contributing to Grunt Patch WordPress.
+Thanks for your interest in contributing to Grunt Patch FinPress.

 Please feel free to open a ticket for support or with a feature request.